What to do

 Medical College Admission Test (MCAT)

 The Medical College Admission Test, required of all applicants, must be taken within three years of the date you plan to enter medical school and, at the latest, by September of the preceding year.
-We will accept scores from 2010, 2011, and 2012 for applications submitted by October 15, 2012.
+Applicants are encouraged to take the new MCAT, but we will accept scores from 2014, 2015, and 2016 for applications submitted by October 15, 2016.

 Commitment to Diversity

-The School of Medicine welcomes applicants from all ethnic, economic, and cultural backgrounds without discrimination.
-The School of Medicine has a long-standing commitment to increasing the number of physicians who are members of minority groups which are underrepresented in the medical profession.
-As a result, over the last 35 years, UCSF has had one of the highest minority enrollment and graduation rates of U.S. medical schools.
-In addition, the medical school welcomes applications from socioeconomically disadvantaged persons.
+The School of Medicine welcomes all applicants without discrimination.
+The School of Medicine has a long-standing commitment to increasing the number of physicians from historically underrepresented racial and ethnic populations.
+As a result, over the last 35 years, UCSF has had one of the highest enrollment and graduation rates of underrepresented medical students in the U.S. UCSF’s commitment to diversifying the physician workforce also includes LGBT populations, socio-economically disadvantaged populations, and individuals with disabilities.

 Academic excellence is one of several ways students may demonstrate a high degree of motivation and capability for the medical profession.
 At UCSF, academic performance is evaluated in the context of other factors, such as the difficulty of the course of study selected, the number of units attempted, and an individual's background.
 Although applicants who have a grade-point average (GPA) below 3.20 generally are not considered favorably for admission, applicants who have nontraditional backgrounds should not be discouraged.
 In addition, students should not select courses only for the purpose of raising their GPA.